ucsd-cse11-s20/ucsd-cse11-s20.github.io/pa9/index.md

 Identify the code that was there before and after.
 - If you made _other_ changes to your program to add these features, describe those changes as well.

+## Testing

+We encourage you to try different `java StringSearch ...` commands to test your program before submission.

+We will use the following kinds of tests to grade your code:
+- Tests where we use *only* a single new `word` query
+- Tests where we use *only* a single *old* query from PA7 and the new `range` transform
+- Tests where we use *only* a single new `word` query and a single new `range` transform
+- Tests where we use a sequence of queries where one or more of them is a new `word` query and some are old queries
+- Tests where we use a single existing query and a sequence of transforms where one or more them is a new `range` ...

 ## Submission